So, your driving down the road and all of a sudden you hear, a engine knocking ticking noise.

-So, your driving down the road and all of a sudden you hear, a engine knocking ticking noise.

 - An alternator with worn rotor bearings, can knock when the pistons fire.

 The main bearings for the crankshaft, can also develop the same problem.
 And, it’s a problem that won’t get better on its own.
-Finally, that engine knocking ticking noise is going to escalate; to a point where, there’s only one recourse;—a complete engine rebuild.
+Finally, that engine knocking ticking noise is going to escalate, to a point where, there’s only one recourse.
+And, that might be, a complete engine rebuild.